pretorh/lfs-notes/steps/3-main-build.md

 `touch /usr/bin/passwd`: file must exist before configure is run

-Patch to disable groups, man pages, use sha-512, patch c file.
+Patch to disable groups, man pages, use sha-512.
 See `scripts/6/3/shadow-patch.sh`

 There are no tests